-The interest rate sensitivity for cash and cash equivalents is not significant to the Scheme.
+The interest rate sensitivity for cash and cash equivalents and debt instruments measured at amortised cost is not significant to the Scheme.

 Foreign exchange risk

 Foreign exchange risk is the risk that the value of monetary securities denominated in currencies other than the Australian dollar will fluctuate due to changes in foreign exchange rates.
 The risk is measured using sensitivity analysis.